Variational Analysis of Constrained M-Estimators: Motivation and Examples

 \section{Motivation and Examples}

-The study is motivated, in part, by estimation in the presence of relatively little data and the distinct possibility of model misspecification.
-In such contexts, constraints in the form of well-selected classes of functions over which to optimize emerge as useful modeling tools.
-Although statistical models often aspire to be tuning-free, the multitude of successful models in machine learning and related areas are far from being free of tuning.
+The study is motivated, in part, by estimation in the presence of relatively little data.
+In such contexts, constraints in the form of well-selected classes of functions over which to optimize may become useful.
+Although statistical models often aspire to be tuning-free (see for example \cite{CuleSamworthStewart.10a}), models in statistical learning and related application areas are far from being free of tuning \cite{Probst.19}.
 We follow that recent trend by considering novel nonparametric estimators defined by complex constraints, many of which might be tuned to address specific settings.